AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 title: User Guide
 ---

-# ModtRekt User Guide
+# modtrekt User Guide

-ModtRekt is a **desktop app for managing modules and tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+modtrekt is a **desktop app for managing modules and tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 # Table of Contents
 - [UI Mockups](#ui-mockups)